What Type of Back Problem

 - May include leg pain, tingling, or even numbness in severe cases

-Care for Extension Dominant pain is guided by finding ways to reduce pressure on the spine in extension, as people who suffer this type of pain often stand with their low backs arched.
-Gentle stabilizing abdominal exercises and hip mobility stretches (specifically hip flexor stretches) can be effective.
+Care for Extension Dominant pain is guided by finding ways to reduce pressure on the spine in extension.
+People who suffer this type of pain often stand with their low backs arched.
+Specific abdominal stabilizing exercises and hip mobility stretches (specifically hip flexor stretches) can be effective.
 Intermittently using flexed postures to relieve pain is also helpful.
 Pain relieving treatment techniques such as acupuncture or manual therapy may also play a temporary role.

-Longer term care focuses on spinal/core stability and hip mobility.
-Once your pain is under control, the treatment program can be more aggressive, and will be aimed at building muscle around the spine while gaining length in shortened hip muscles.
+Longer term care focuses on spinal/core strength and stability with good hip mobility.
+Once your pain is under control, the treatment program can be more aggressive.
+It will be aimed at building muscle around the spine while gaining length in shortened hip muscles.

 3. NEUROGENIC CLAUDICATION